ArnPiano/leetcode-crawler/README.md

 The crawler uses a headless browser to load dynamic content, capture images (including carousel slides), and transform the rendered HTML into structured Markdown.

+The main purpose of this project is to practice with JavaScript and web crawling of dynamic websites.

 ---

 ## Purpose